About Us

 Meet the owner of Fountain Metalworks

-Eighteen years old a dream of being a performance artist would begin his journey deeper into the art world.
-As he lived his dream, the years began to fly by, and soon he realized thirteen years of traveling and performing had passed.
+The dream of being a performance artist would begin his journey deeper into the art world.
+As he lived his dream, the years flew by, soon he realized thirteen years of circus life had passed.
 Doug had both learned and taught others as his career with Ringling Bros.
 Circus flourished.
 During those thirteen years, he met and married and started his family on the road.
 His children were born into the circus and traveled the country in car #91 of the Ringling Circus train.
-When his children reached the ages of two and three years, he decided to leave the road and work in Las Vegas, Nevada, to provide a more traditional life for them.
+When his children were two and three years old, he decided to leave the circus life.
+And he found work in Las Vegas, Nevada, to provide a more traditional life for them.

-Not ready to completely leave the world of performance, Doug accepted a position with Cirque du Soliel and a new show called LOVE.
-The show biz surrounding Cirque provided a familiar community for him and his family as they began to transition from a life of touring.
+In Las Vegas, Doug accepted a position with Cirque du Soleil and a new show called LOVE.
+Cirque provided a familiar community for him and his family as they began to transition from a life of touring.
 An unexpected opportunity arose when he learned that Cirque hosted an annual gallery exhibition every year.
-Cirque performers and employees were also invited to enter art or sculptures.
-It was at that time, that he designed and created a reclaimed metal guitar complete with gears and screws…which to his delight sold quickly.
+Cirque performers and employees were invited to enter art or sculptures.
+He designed and created a reclaimed metal guitar complete with gears and screws…which to his delight sold quickly.

 Although he was no longer performing, the creative process was growing and shaping a newfound interest in large-scale sculpture.
 To continue his journey into creating art, he joined the local Burning Man community in Las Vegas.
-The Burning Man community was about to embark on building a twenty-foot Las Vegas showgirl and needed talent, so he joined and became one of two leads.
-The showgirl would be taken to the Burning Man event where it would be burned as is tradition for this event.
-“Lucy, the Las Vegas Showgirl” was such a hit, that the project was picked up by the Las Vegas Arts District where a second twenty-foot Las Vegas showgirl sculpture was built and burned on First Friday, the city’s monthly art event.
+The Burning Man community was about to embark on building a twenty-foot Las Vegas showgirl for the event.
+The showgirl would be taken to the Burning Man, where it would be burned as is tradition for this event.
+“Lucky Lady Lucy” was such a hit.
+A second Las Vegas showgirl sculpture was built and burned on First Friday, the city’s monthly art event.
 Doug’s quest for creating large art was becoming greater as he visualized things he would bring to life.

-After several years in Las Vegas, he decided it was time to leave the neon lights and 24-hour city for a more serene location.
+After several years in Las Vegas, it was time to leave the neon lights for a more serene location.
 Doug and his family chose Sedona, Arizona where nature and art were one with the community.
 He soon found the creative energy of Sedona to inspire beyond what he could have imagined.
-Surrounded by the art he saw daily, he was inspired to fabricate his first commissioned metal sculpture, a spaceship for a local restaurant called The Red Planet Diner, giving a nod to the magical, mystical myths of Sedona.
+He received his first commissioned metal sculpture, a spaceship for a local restaurant called The Red Planet Diner.

-Although, thriving and loving Sedona, after years of touring and moving he and his family decided to step into a more simple life for a while.
+Although, thriving and loving Sedona, he and his family decided to step into a more simple life for a while.
 He purchased a retired school bus which he completely remodeled into a home for his family.
 They spent five years in the school bus home living near the creek in Sedona in a peaceful, serene community.

-His children are now well on their way as young adults, Doug found his way to Phoenix, Arizona where he opened his metal shop.
+In 2009, Doug found his way to Phoenix, Arizona where he opened his metal shop.
 Today, his attention is directed to creating custom art for clients throughout the United States.
-In the first few years, he primarily designed and produced functional art in the form of custom metal barn doors, metal water features, and custom office furniture.
-While the metal items have been in great demand, Doug has begun transitioning to creating more sculptural art in the most recent years.
+The first few years, he primarily designed and produced functional art like, metal barn doors, metal water features and desk.